-Roses are mostly found in Asia, Europe, North America and northwestern Africa.
-You can find naturally red, white, yellow and pink roses, but many florists offer roses in unnatural colors, like blue by letting roses absorb dyes to get its intended color.
+Roses are mostly found in Asia, Europe, North America, and northwestern Africa.
+You can find naturally red, white, yellow, and pink roses, but many florists offer roses in unnatural colors, like blue, by letting roses absorb dyes to get their intended color.

 But don’t let the beauty of a rose fool you: every rose has its thorns — literally.
 In their natural form, roses have spiky thorns along its stem.
 Anyone trying to pluck a rose from the ground may be unprepared for a sharp prick.
 It’s not poisonous, but it is painful.
-So unless you’re getting your roses from a florist, it’s best to keep your hands off rose bushes.
+So unless you’re getting your roses from a florist, keeping your hands off rose bushes is best.

 Love as the Meaning of a Rose Tattoo

-Either way, roses are meant to symbolize love that’s more than just a one night stand.
+Either way, roses symbolize the love that’s more than just a one-night stand.
 It’s an eternal love that surpasses time and death.
-This means you wouldn’t give roses to someone unless you really cared about them.
+This means you wouldn’t give roses to someone unless you cared about them.
 Or at least, that’s what it’s supposed to mean.